Tailscale Tunnel Setup Guide

 What gets deleted:

-- All Tailscale ingresses and services
+- All Tailscale ingresses (cluster and per-service)

-- Tailscale operator from cluster
+- Tailscale operator Helm release

 🔧 Troubleshooting